mmaletin/UnityObjParser/README.md

 Key features:
 * <b>Asynchronous</b>.
 And I don’t mean coroutines, I mean separate threads, so your application doesn’t hang when it reads geometry.
-Fast.
-Millions of polygons take tens of seconds to load on desktop cpu.
+* <b>Fast.</b> Millions of polygons take tens of seconds to load on desktop cpu.
 Keep in mind that in build it’s about 3 times faster than in editor.
 * <b>Features support</b>.
 You can load meshes with triangles or quads, with positive or negative vertex indexes, there’s support for different normals and uv coordinates on a vertex, white spaces in file names etc.
 * <b>Simplicity</b>.
 Just call await ObjParser.Parse(path) and you’re good to go!
 Example scene is also included.